Last updated: 2026-05-22

 Stress Level: Moderate

-Consequence: Delays and increased costs can impact global trade efficiency and economic growth.
+Consequence: Delays and increased costs in trade logistics may impact global commerce and economic growth.

 8. Social & Civic Stability (Global)